kozmanaut/python_homework/project/README.txt

 	SNP.single_2b_genotypes
 		Take each genotype (AA) of each individual and store it SNP.create_1b_genotypes()
-		a method that will convert the genotype into IUPAC nt code using a dictionary Class Alignment()
+		a method that will take an input argument and convert the genotype into: i) IUPAC nt code using a dictionary or ii) take the major allele or iii) take a random allele
+Class Alignment()
 	Alignemnt.sequences
 		A sequence of each individuals